Gallery-of-Kaeon/Kaeon-FUSION/README.md

-The main differences between Kaeon FUSION and LISP are that Kaeon FUSION uses doubly linked trees instead of singly linked lists, boasts a far nicer syntax, and has its functionality distributed across interchangable modules instead of being inherent to a specific dialect.
+The main differences between Kaeon FUSION and LISP are that Kaeon FUSION uses doubly linked trees instead of singly linked lists, boasts a far nicer syntax, and has its functionality distributed across interchangeable modules instead of being inherent to a specific dialect.

 ### You say this language can theoretically do anything?